 Hotel Vue in Sint Gerlach was the last base we stayed at on our inter-rail adventure of 2020.
 Sint Gerlach is not far from Maastricht in the Netherlands and services by the Houthem-St. Gerlach train station.
-Sint Gerlach is in Limburg the southern most region of Holland, Limburg shares borders with both Germany and Belgium.
+Sint Gerlach is in Limburg the southernmost region of Holland, Limburg shares borders with both Germany and Belgium.

-We arrived later in the evening after a mammoth cross Germany trip from Dresden with a few hours to walk the dog.
-First impressions was that it was a very quiet place and had to walk about a mile through a small village and countryside.
+We arrived later in the evening after a mammoth across Germany trip from Dresden with a few hours to walk the dog.
+First impressions were that it was a very quiet place and had to walk about a mile through a small village and countryside.
 We were well aware before arriving this was a rural stop and would not be much local in the form of no shops, ideal to relax.

 We chose the Hotel Vue by default as we wanted to visit a new city but keep the prices as low as possible while being dog friendly.
-Hotel Vue fit the bill as it old cost us just over £60 for a 2 night stay and was within easy reach by train to Maastricht a new city to me.
+Hotel Vue fit the bill as it old cost us just over £60 for a 2-night stay and was within easy reach by train to Maastricht a new city to me.

-The hotel is based in a very rural location not far from the Kleine Geul a small river with nice countryside in the surrounding area.
+The hotel is based in a very rural location not far from the Kleine Geul a small river with some nice countryside in the surrounding area.

 Hotel Vue was well signposted and found it easy at night using a combination of google maps and signposts.
-On arrival we were greeted with a nice looking red building with a very friendly welcome by reception.
-The Vue Was a nice surprise in terms of décor due to expecting a budget style hotel but in reality it was very nice.
+On arrival, we were greeted with a nice looking red building with a very friendly welcome by reception.
+The Vue Was a nice surprise in terms of décor due to expecting a budget style hotel but in reality, it was very nice.

 A double room awaited us was very nice and clean with all the essentials including a kettle for hot drinks and a very good shower.
 The room was quiet and had 2 great nights sleep on our stopover.

-The Hotel was dog friendly which incurred a small extra charge to cover extra cleaning, this is quite a common charge in most countries.
+The hotel was dog friendly which incurred a small extra charge to cover extra cleaning, this is quite a common charge in most countries.
 They had a great garden which was nice to give the dog a nice potty walk in the morning and before bed.
 There was lots of countryside nearby with marked paths for longer extended walks in rural Limburg including along the Kleine Geul river.

 The Hotel Vue has a fantastic bar and restaurant and served delicious food throughout including a very substantial breakfast.
-Highlights from the evening meals included Bread and Olives, Zoervleisj and a well cooked medium-rare steak on the last night.
+Highlights from the evening meals included Bread and Olives, Zoervleisj and a well-cooked medium-rare steak on the last night.
 Zoervleisj was my favourite dish which is a sour beef stew a regional speciality from Limburg.

 Beer was nice and mainly stuck to Leffe, Hertog Jan Weizener a wheat beer and some local draught lagers.